autolab-fi/line-robot-curriculum/lessons/long_distance_race.md

 ---
 # Lesson 5.
 Long distance race

-## Lesson objective
+## Objective
 Write a program with a specific sequence of movements.

 ## Introduction
-Now you know how to control the robot in four directions.
-In this lesson, you will need to write a sequence of commands in such a way that the robot follows a specified route.
+Now that you know how to control the robot in four directions, this lesson requires you to craft a sequence of commands to guide the robot along a predefined route.

 ## Block of theory
-You've been writing programs for several lessons now.
-Let's define what a program is: program is a ordered sequence of commands.
-Commands performs by executor.
-In our case, the executor of commands is the robot.
+Throughout the preceding lessons, you've been creating programs.
+Let's define what a program is: a program is an ordered sequence of commands.
+These commands are executed by a designated executor, which, in our case, is the robot.

-Each function of the library `lineRobot` executes a sequence of commands within the function.
-In the upcoming lessons, you will write your own functions using the basic functions of the Arduino Wiring programming language.
+Each function within the **lineRobot.h** library executes a sequence of commands specific to that function.
+In the upcoming lessons, you'll advance to writing your own functions using the basic functions of the Arduino Wiring programming language.

 ## Task
 Write a program for the robot to follow the route represented in the image.

 ![image](https://github.com/autolab-fi/line-robot-curriculum/blob/main/images/long_distance_race.png?raw=true)
+i.e.

-You can remember the library functions by revisiting the previous lessons.
+You can refresh your memory of the library functions by revisiting the previous lessons.

 ## Conclusion
-Congratulations!
-You have learned about the concept of a program and an executor.
-In the next lesson, you will learn how to control the robot's speed.
+You are awesome!
+You've gained insight into the concept of a program and its executor.
+In the next lesson, you'll learn how to control the robot's speed.